Gout

-Gout (/gaʊt/ GOWT) is a form of inflammatory arthritis characterized by recurrent attacks of a red, tender, hot and swollen joint, caused by the deposition of needle-like crystals of uric acid known as monosodium urate crystals.
+Gout (/gaʊt/ GOWT) is a form of inflammatory arthritis characterized by recurrent attacks of pain in a red, tender, hot, and swollen joint, caused by the deposition of needle-shaped crystals of the monosodium salt of uric acid.
 Pain typically comes on rapidly, reaching maximal intensity in less than 12 hours.
-The joint at the base of the big toe is affected (Podagra) in about half of cases.
+In about half of cases, the joint at the base of the big toe is affected (Podagra).
 It may also result in tophi, kidney stones, or kidney damage.

 Gout is due to persistently elevated levels of uric acid (urate) in the blood (hyperuricemia).
 This occurs from a combination of diet, other health problems, and genetic factors.
 At high levels, uric acid crystallizes and the crystals deposit in joints, tendons, and surrounding tissues, resulting in an attack of gout.
 Gout occurs more commonly in those who regularly drink beer or sugar-sweetened beverages; eat foods that are high in purines such as liver, shellfish, or anchovies; or are overweight.
 Diagnosis of gout may be confirmed by the presence of crystals in the joint fluid or in a deposit outside the joint.
 Blood uric acid levels may be normal during an attack.

 Treatment with nonsteroidal anti-inflammatory drugs (NSAIDs), glucocorticoids, or colchicine improves symptoms.
 Once the acute attack subsides, levels of uric acid can be lowered via lifestyle changes and in those with frequent attacks, allopurinol or probenecid provides long-term prevention.
-Taking vitamin C and eating a diet high in low-fat dairy products may be preventive.
+Taking vitamin C and having a diet high in low-fat dairy products may be preventive.

-Gout affects about 1 to 2% of adults in the developed world at some point in their lives.
+Gout affects about 1–2% of adults in the developed world at some point in their lives.
 It has become more common in recent decades.
 This is believed to be due to increasing risk factors in the population, such as metabolic syndrome, longer life expectancy, and changes in diet.
 Older males are most commonly affected.
 Gout was historically known as "the disease of kings" or "rich man's disease".
 It has been recognized at least since the time of the ancient Egyptians.

 Signs and symptoms

 Gout can present in several ways, although the most common is a recurrent attack of acute inflammatory arthritis (a red, tender, hot, swollen joint).
 The metatarsophalangeal joint at the base of the big toe is affected most often, accounting for half of cases.
+It can also involve midfoot structures, including the cuneiform bones.
 Other joints, such as the heels, knees, wrists, and fingers, may also be affected.
 Joint pain usually begins during the night and peaks within 24 hours of onset.
 This is mainly due to lower body temperature.
-Other symptoms may rarely occur along with the joint pain, including fatigue and a high fever.
+Other symptoms may rarely occur along with the joint pain, including fatigue and high fever.

-Long-standing elevated uric acid levels (hyperuricemia) may result in other symptoms, including hard, painless deposits of uric acid crystals known as tophi.
+Long-standing elevated uric acid levels (hyperuricemia) may result in other symptoms, including hard, painless deposits of uric acid crystals called tophi.
 Extensive tophi may lead to chronic arthritis due to bone erosion.
-Elevated levels of uric acid may also lead to crystals precipitating in the kidneys, resulting in stone formation and subsequent urate nephropathy.
+Elevated levels of uric acid may also lead to crystals precipitating in the kidneys, resulting in kidney stone formation and subsequent acute uric acid nephropathy.